My time at Hartpury University

 My hopes for the future

 Right now, rugby is my number one priority – at club and international level – and I’ve had so many amazing experiences and opportunities already.
-But I’m also fully aware it can be a short career and I know that I’ll always have the security of a good education and a good degree from Hartpury to fall back on.
+However, I’m also fully aware it can be a short career and I know that I’ll always have the security of a good education and a good degree from Hartpury University to fall back on.
 Hartpury is a great place to come if you’re an aspiring player in any sport, not just rugby.
 It allows you to combine playing at a high level with continuing to study.
 I think a degree is something that is universally recognised as a high level of academic achievement and it gives you that success and respect that helps you get the career you want.
 I’m not 100% sure what I want to do yet after rugby but I’m considering the sports therapy field.
 I’d like to go on to do some coaching courses or get some work experience in the sports industry; so that when my playing career all comes to an end, I’ll have built up a CV that can open doors for me.